pip-services4/pip-services4-node/pip-services4-postgres-node/README.md

     var item = this.convertToPublic_(resValues);

     if (item == null)
-      this.logger_.trace(correlationId, "Nothing found from %s with key = %s", [this.tableName_, key]);
+      this.logger_.trace(context, "Nothing found from %s with key = %s", [this.tableName_, key]);
     else
-      this.logger_.trace(correlationId, "Retrieved from %s with key = %s", [this.tableName_, key]);
+      this.logger_.trace(context, "Retrieved from %s with key = %s", [this.tableName_, key]);

     item = this.convertToPublic_(item);